 - Don’t plan something right after the class, as it may go longer than scheduled.

 I did receive a discount on the Essential Pintxos Cooking Class from San Sebastian Food in exchange for doing an instagram takeover, they did not request that I write a post.
-I decided to write a post because I really enjoyed my experience and wanted to share it with my readers.
+I decided to write a post because I enjoyed my experience at the Basque cooking class in San Sebastian and wanted to share it with my readers.
 As always, opinions are my own.